trokster/xcayp/README.md

 For the time being the interface is composed of:

- - A code editor allowing online modification of the interface objects, regenerating the frontend in real time
+ - A code editor allowing online modification of the interface objects, regenerating the frontend in real time.
- - Widgets enabling to control the connection to the source DBs, and therefore to manage if work is performed locally or synchronised directly to the server whenever you are online.
+ - Widgets controling the connection to the remote DBs, and therefore choose if work is performed locally or synchronised directly to the server whenever you are online.